Wisport Caracal backpack with Lowepro camera insert

 In the above figure, the insert contains the following equipment:

 The topmost space in the insert (at the right in the figure) is excessively large, compared to a mirrorless body and lens.
-Even with an Op-Tech padded strap wrapped around the camera body, plenty of space is left unused.
+Even with an Op-Tech padded strap wrapped around the lens, plenty of space is left unused.
 This space cannot be made any smaller by moving the partitions, because the walls here have no felt for Velcro attachment.

-Less obvious is that 4 to 6 cm remain unused along the side of the 300 mm lens.
+Less obvious is that 4 to 6 cm remain unused along the 300 mm lens.
 An SSD memory bank, in a neoprene sleeve, fits very comfortably here.
 A speedlight, or even a Godox AD200 flash with speedlight head, may fit here, but requires extra padding that cannot be very thick.
 These wasted spaces, difficult to utilize, result from the fact that the insert was designed with large DSLRs in mind, rather than mirrorless equipment.
-This is understandable, given that this insert was probably designed about a decade ago.
+This is understandable, given that this insert was probably designed over a decade ago.

 The rest of the partitions make a slightly better use of the space, but it can be seen that most lenses fit a bit loosely, with more space wasted.
 Note that the depth of the insert allows for camera bodies, as well as lenses, inserted along their longest dimension.
 There is enough space left to stack a small lens or a focal length multiplier on top of each of the three lenses in the foreground.